jeffreybrownqualtrics/migration-interview-challange/WINDOWS_BUILD.md

 1. **React dependencies not installed**: The build script now automatically installs them
 2. **Build process fails**: Check the console output for specific error messages
 3. **Path issues**: Make sure you're running from the project root directory

+### Live updating not working

+- Make sure you're using `dev.bat`, `quickstart.bat`, or `npm run dev`
+- Check that both servers are running (Express on 3000, React on 3001)
+- Verify you're editing files in the correct directories (`react-app/src` for React)

 ### "npm is not recognized"